BienioM/CognitiveServicesWorkshop/Lab02-CustomVision/README.md

 ![Mark iteration](images/iteration.PNG)

-Follow the instructor.
-Walk through `predict.ipynb` Jupyter notebook.
+The instructor will walk you through `predict.ipynb` Jupyter notebook that illustrates how to access a prediction end point for your model.